open-contracting/standard/standard/standard.md

 <p>* Formation, when dealing with basic procurement processes, will often be referred to as Tendering & Award.</p>

 For descriptions of the phases see the "Definitions" tab at the top.

-In this version of the standard, you will not see planning included.
-Please see "[A note on planning](#a-note-on-planning)" for a full explanation.

 ### Conceptual Model
 We propose an Open Contracting Data Standard consisting of two parts: